damanchi/Zama/README.md

 # Zama
-I am building an app for Zama.ng
+I am building an iOS app for Zama.ng